South Shields: Lighthouses and pier

 Work on the North and South Tyne Piers was begun in 1854 by the newly formed Tyne Improvement Commission, for the protection of shipping entering and leaving the river.
 The principal architect and engineer was James Walker, until his death in 1862 (whereupon John F. Ure took over).
 Construction was delayed by storm damage in 1862, which led to parts of the foundations having to be rebuilt.
 The South Pier was finished in 1895 and its lighthouse was operational that same year (it was equipped with a third-order fixed optic and a clockwork occulting mechanism, by Chance Brothers & Co.).

 The lighthouse currently displays an occulting sector light with white, red and green sectors; the green sector is used to indicate safe waters near the coast to the north of Tynemouth, while red indicates an area with numerous wrecks to the east and south of the lighthouse.
 The pier is 5150 ft long (accessible from South Shields seafront, it is open to the public except in bad weather).

 It was originally intended that the North (Tynemouth) Pier and lighthouse would mirror their South Shields counterparts, but a series of breaches and collapses meant that the North Pier was completed much later and to a different design.
 Following completion of the North Pier, in January 1908 the South Pier Lighthouse was provided with a bell, which sounded once every thirty seconds during foggy weather (in contrast to the reed fog horn sounded from the North Pier light).

+On 20 October 2023, Storm Babet hit the North East Coast with high winds.
+The South Pier Lighthouse lost its dome, lantern and optic due to waves breaching the pier wall.
+The pier parapet was also severely damaged.
+Twelve months later a new dome and lantern were installed on the lighthouse.

 There is a third lighthouse, just upstream of the pier, on the Herd Groyne at South Shields (which was constructed in 1861–67 to preserve Littlehaven Beach, then known as Herd Sands, which had begun to be washed away by the change of currents caused by the new piers).
 This very unusual lighthouse resembling a 1940s sci-fi movie space craft was built by Newcastle-upon-Tyne Trinity House in 1882 (ownership was passed to the Tyne Improvement Commission the following year).
 It consists of an upper hexagonal part (including the lantern) of wood and corrugated iron construction, sitting on twelve cylindrical steel legs.
 The whole structure is painted red and stands 49 ft in height.
 The Groyne shows an occulting light which marks a safe entrance course between the piers, showing white to a vessel approaching from seaward on the correct course, green to a vessel off-course to the north, and red to one off-course to the south.